StackVista/stackstate-docs/setup/security/rbac/rbac_roles.md

       platformAdmin: ["ldap-platform-admin-role"]
 ```

-To use it in for your StackState installation \(or already running instance, note that it will restart the API\):
+To use it in for your Rancher Observability installation \(or already running instance, note that it will restart the API\):

 ```text
 helm upgrade \